An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 We see immediately that there is a very different pattern.
 The difference may be characterised by two aspects:

 At this point we may come back to an observation about the behaviour of entropy in relation with simple substitution ciphers.
-In the above plots, the squares have not been labeled with the characters they represent.
-They have simply been sorted from high to low frequency.
-Also these plots would remain completely unmodified if the text was passed through a simple substitution cipher.
+In the above plots, the squares have been sorted from high to low frequency.
+These plots would remain completely unmodified if the text was passed through a simple substitution cipher.
+The only thing that would change would be the text symbols written near each row and column.

-Thus, if the text of Mattioli were encrypted by a simple substitution, this text would immediately become illegible, but the character pair plot as shown on this page would look identical to the one for the plain text.
+Thus, if the text of Mattioli were encrypted by a simple substitution, this text would immediately become illegible, but the character pair plot as shown on this page would look identical to the one for the plain text (apart from the character labels).

 This clearly demonstrates that it is not possible to apply a simple substitution to the FSG transcription of the Voynich MS text, and come up with meaningful Latin.
 Many character combinations will be missing.
 To visualise this, the following figure presents the two plots of the ratios, where the one for Latin and for the Voynich MS text (in FSG) are shown side by side.